atmoranso/online-store/README.md

 # Online-Store

-**Online store template with implemented search, filters and add item to the cart ability.**
+An online store template with implemented search, filters and the ability to add products to the cart.